Top 5 React UI Design Frameworks 2021

 As a developer, there are many options present in front of you like MongoDB to MySQL, AngularJS to React, MEAN stack to LAMP stack, and cloud hosting servers like Amazon AWS to self-hosting servers like Apache.
 These options can confuse anyone.
 So it is the developer’s responsibility to select a planned technology stack for migration.
 You need to be prepared for every future need also.

-In case, if you want to select the migration platform and do not understand the requirements for the new platform clearly, then there is an option where you can hire a Solution Architect who has experience and has worked in complex systems.
+In case, you want to select the migration platform and do not understand the requirements for the new platform clearly, then there is an option where you can hire a Solution Architect who has experience and has worked in complex systems.
 Ideally, it would be a 3rd party consulting so either the client can hire the Solution Architect on his own or can pay the developing company.
-This should be negotiated and agreed-upon task that should be done before planning the phase of migration.
+This should be a negotiated and agreed-upon task that should be done before planning the phase of migration.

 You need to be sure that the new platform’s features are tried and tested.
-Definitely, you don’t want to be the first one to know about the drawbacks and pitfalls of the new platform.
+You don’t want to be the first one to know about the drawbacks and pitfalls of the new platform.
 You need to make sure that all the data is securely preserved and that other features do not require much modification after migration to a new platform.
 Migration is a complex process but if done correctly, it can give a new start to the old, outdated technology.

 Make sure that you check whether the current system has DevOps in place or not.
 DevOps helps to shorten the system development life cycle and provides continuous delivery.
-If the current system is already using these tools, then you can go for the upgraded version or can continue with the same.
-It is always recommended to use some sort of CI/CD tools as it makes the migration process a bit easy and systematic for developers.
+If the current system is already using these tools, then you can go for the upgraded version or continue with the same.
+It is always recommended to use some sort of CI/CD tools as it makes the migration process a bit easier and more systematic for developers.
 Also, the development team should follow a strict code review and code push approach, for eg. the GitFlow model or GitHubFlow.